sa1g/hpc4ds-autoencoder/README.md

 # hpc4ds-autoencoder
 Autoencoder developed from scratch, benchmarked on a single node with no parallelism, with parallelism (OpenMP), multi-node (MPI) and "hybrid" (OpenMP + MPI) with a data parallel setup.

+## About
+We want this project to be self-contained, so far all external libraries are included as git submodules.